 A high deductible health plan typically has a higher deductible and lower premium than traditional health plans.
 Visit the Glossary of Employee Benefit Terms for a more detailed definition of this type of health plan.
 Information about high deductible health plans can be found within the High Deductible and Nonhigh Deductible Health Plans section of the linked page.

 How much do employees pay for health care?

-Do you provide information on the detailed provisions of employer-provided health insurance plans?
+Does the BLS provide information on the detailed provisions of employer-provided health insurance plans?

-Last Modified Date: January 3, 2013
+Last Modified Date: April 11, 2017